 Email: email@example.com to participate.

-DonkeyCar S1 is a 1:10 scale toy car, equipped with a camera, raspberry pi and a remote control board.
+DonkeyCar S1 is a 1:10 scale toy car, equipped with a camera, Raspberry Pi 4b, and MM1 remote control board.
 It comes assembled and functional, no hardware skills are needed to use it.
 It has a strong and responsive community in Discord.

-You can train a type of model within the app, without even having to install anything on your computer (but it's slow, the phone is not very powerful).
-You just drive around and based on the recordings of your driving, you can train a model to imitate you.
+You can train basic neural network models within the app, without even having to install anything on your computer (but it's slow, the phone is not very powerful).
+You just drive around, collect data, and based on the recordings of your driving, the app can train a model to imitate you.

-- The car can be controlled via a mobile app, web application or a game controller.
-You can choose when to record, if to delete the last 100 frames (in case of behaviour you don’t want the model to learn, e.g. you crashed the car) and so on, either via application or via buttons on the controller.
+- The car can be controlled via a mobile app, web application, or a game controller.
+You can choose when to record and if to delete the last 100 frames (in case of behavior you don’t want the model to learn, e.g. you crashed the car), and so on, either via application or via buttons on the controller.
 You can clear the data also afterward, there are tools with sufficiently comfortable UI for this.

-- For more advanced models, there is a codebase that allows you to transfer recordings from the car to your computer, train a model in your computer or in Google Colabs, transfer the code/models back to the car and launch them.
+- For more advanced models, there is a codebase that allows you to transfer recordings from the car to your computer, train a model in your computer or in Google Colabs, transfer the code/models back to the car, and launch it, let it drive.

 - The codebase supports multiple model types.

 - The cars can be configured to connect to any Wi-Fi network.
 Being in the same network you can connect to the car via ssh if you know the device name.

 - The battery lasts for a few hours of driving but is a fire hazard and needs to be kept in fireproof bags when not in use.
 Please adhere to the safety rules regarding the batteries.

 Based on prior projects, a few more words about the capabilities and limitations of the hardware: